FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/README.rst

   [partially implemented]

   discrepancies.sql
+ * - Column Name
+   - Type
+   - Interpretation
+ * - name
+   - String
+   - name of contest
+ * - id
+   - Integer
+   - internal database id for the contest
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -
+ * -
+   -
+   -

+  prefix_length.sql
+ * - Column Name
+   - Type
+   - Interpretation
+ * - county_name
+   - String
+   - name of county
+ * - audited_prefix_length
+   - Integer
+   - length of the prefix that will be complete at the end of the round in the given county.
+Note that the "prefix" is part of the random sequence of ballot cards, which may contain duplicates.
+For example, if a single ballot card appears twice in the random sequence generated by the pseudorandom number generator up through the current round, that ballot card would count twice toward the prefix length.

 e.
 Status (audit required, audit in progress, audit complete, hand count required,, hand count complete) by audited contest